microcks/microcks.io/content/blog/microcks-joining-cncf-sandbox.md

 Joining the CNCF will provide Microcks with an enhanced platform for collaboration and innovation.
 It opens up opportunities to engage with a diverse community of developers, organizations, and industry experts at the forefront of cloud-native technologies.
 We look forward to collaborating [even more with other CNCF projects](https://www.linkedin.com/feed/update/urn:li:activity:7076562037866147840), contributing our technical expertise, and exploring integration possibilities.

-We want to express our gratitude to our vibrant community who have worked tirelessly to make Microcks a thriving project.
-Their passion, expertise, and unwavering commitment to the open source principles have driven Microcks' growth and helped it reach this significant milestone.
+We want to express our gratitude to our vibrant community, who have worked tirelessly to make Microcks a thriving project.
+Their passion, expertise, and unwavering commitment to open-source principles have driven Microcks' growth and helped it reach this significant milestone.

 Thanks to the Postman board [Abhinav Asthana](https://www.linkedin.com/in/abhinavasthana/) and [Ankit Sobti](https://www.linkedin.com/in/ankit-sobti/) for their trust and the opportunity to join the talented Postman [Open Technologies team](https://learning.postman.com/open-technologies/) and its office led by [Jan Schenk](https://www.linkedin.com/in/janschenk/).